 In the unlikely event of failure of the ignition spark, the pilot can be lit by a taper or long spill.
-Insert the taper or spill through the lower left hand opening in the front of the ceramic fuel effect.
+Insert the taper or spill through the lower left hand opening in the front of the fuel effect bed.